quasarframework/quasar-ui-qcalendar/docs/src/pages/developing/qcalendar.md

 Use the QCalendar (wrapper) only if necessary.
 By using this component, all calendar components will be loaded whether you use them or not.
 :::

-It has one additional property to specify which calendar type that should be displayed.
+It has one additional property to specify that determines the calendar type to be displayed.

 | Property | Type           | Example      |
 | -------  | -------------- | -----------  |